-- 1. Satisfactory completion of denominational application forms.
-All forms shall be submitted to the appropriate licensing authority. - a.
-Application Form - b.
-Applicant Reference Form - c.
-Biographical Inventory - d.
-Doctrinal Questionnaire - e.
-Denominational Loyalty Pledge (including commitment to Alliance missions, lifestyle policy, district networks and lifelong learning) - f.
-Criminal record check - g.
-Endorsement from the board of the local church in which the applicant is a member when applying - h.
-Applicants for international ministry may be required to complete additional application forms - 2.
-Satisfactory interview with a Licensing Committee.
-A standard form will be used to record the interview. - a.
-Ministry in Canada: The committee will be comprised of the District Superintendent or his appointee and at least two other ordained persons holding a portable License.
-If one of these is the Senior Pastor of the church in which the applicant will serve, the other must be from outside that church. - b.
-International ministry: The committee will be appointed by the President or his designate.
+- Satisfactory completion of denominational application forms.
+All forms shall be submitted to the appropriate licensing authority. - i) Application Form - ii) Applicant Reference Form - iii) Biographical Inventory - iv) Doctrinal Questionnaire - v) Call to Excellence: Code of Ethics for Licensed Worker of the C&MA in Canada - vi) Criminal record check - vii) Endorsement from the board of the local church in which the applicant is a member when applying - viii) Applicants for international ministry may be required to complete additional application forms - b) Satisfactory interview with a Licensing Committee.
+A standard form will be used to record the interview. - i) Ministry in Canada: The committee will be comprised of the District Superintendent or his appointee and at least two other ordained persons holding a portable License.
+If one of these is the senior pastor of the church in which the applicant will serve, the other must be from outside that church. - ii) International ministry: The committee will be appointed by the President or his designate.